PipeVerri/Scanz_old/README.md

 ---
 ---
 > # __Installation:__
-The only thing you need to do is run the scan.sh file_name
+The only thing you need to do is run the scan.sh file

 ```bash
 sudo ./scanz.sh